volojs/volo/commands/add/doc.md

 Or, if there is only one top level .js file in the repo and it has a /*package.json */ comment with JSON inside that comment, it will be used.

+## Remembering the details

+Once the dependency has been added, `volo add` will stamp a package.json file with the archive name used to add the dependency.
+If there is no package.json file in the current directory, it will create one.